-I have been using padlet for a long time.
-I first came across with it two years ago when I was asked to post a message on a PLN member’s birthday wall.
-Then, it turned out to be such a useful tool that I felt tempted to write a post on it.
+I have been using online sticky notes (padlet & linoit) for a long time.
+I first came across with them two years ago when I was asked to post a message on a PLN member’s birthday wall.
+Then, they turned out to be such useful tools that I felt tempted to write a post on them.

-Linoit is a tool enabling users to create walls and post sticky notes on other people’s walls.
+Linoit and padlet are tools enabling users to create walls and post sticky notes on other people’s walls.
 It is possible to change privacy settings of the posts and edit the posts made by your students.

-All you need to do is to sign up for a padlet account.
+All you need to do is to sign up for an account.
 You can also connect your facebook or gmail accounts with it but I do not advise doing it because of security reasons.

 Here are the steps to use it after signing up for an account: